 - Creating excellent content is the best way to please readers who see the label of “sponsored content” or “advertisement” when they open an article.

 - Design high-end graphics and use images that match the quality of the rest of your content, again, so readers trust your content.

 - Don’t allow shameless self-promotion throughout your advertorials, save it for the end when necessary.

 When your advertising revenue model includes selling advertorials, a superior ad sponsorship package begins with the piece your sponsors crave the most and is also the part publishers have the expertise to provide – content.
 Advertorials present a unique opportunity for publishers.
 Advertisers crave an audience to showcase their expertise, or thought leadership, and multiplatform publishers, especially those using a Mequoda portal and HTML magazine in addition to print and tablet versions, have the capacity to deliver a large, high-value audience.

-Because of the FTC’s advertorial design guidelines, advertorials strike fear into the hearts of many.
+Because of the advertorial design guidelines that were created in 2015 via the FTC’s Native Advertising: A Guide for Businesses advertorials strike fear into the hearts of many.
 It’s no wonder after some of the high profile mistakes that other publishers made.
 Indeed, when done incorrectly, advertorials can damage your brand and cost you the trust of your audience and your sponsors.

 At Mequoda, we believe the best advertorial takes the same form and qualities as your original premium content — one of the main reasons we prefer to use the term “sponsored content.”
 The content should provide value for the reader at the same time as it creates a positive perception of the sponsor.
 We live with one simple watch phrase that can help keep you out of trouble: advertorials should be something your publication would have published regardless of whether there was a sponsor.
 If it doesn’t meet that simple test, you shouldn’t publish it.